 - Average customer rating drops below ~4.6.
 If your star ratings are low, you’ll be given a warning and be placed under ‘quality review.’
 If your ratings continue to stay low, you’ll be deactivated.
 Learn how to improve your Uber driver ratings

-- Failed a selfie photo test.
+- Failed a selfie photo identification test.
 Occasionally the driver app will prompt you to take a picture of yourself to confirm your identity.
 You may be deactivated if your selfie closely doesn’t match your profile picture

 - Passenger makes a serious complaint about you.
 A severe complaint might be assault, sexual harassment, unsafe driving, driving under the influence